marshymcfloat/Alessence/README.md

-# Alessence
+# Alessence 🇵🇭

-> Your accountancy study buddy
+> Your AI Study Companion for Accountancy & Philippine Law

-Alessence is a comprehensive study management platform designed specifically for accountancy students.
-It combines task management, AI-powered exam generation, and file organization to help you stay on top of your studies.
+Alessence is a comprehensive study management platform designed specifically for accountancy and law students in the Philippines.
+It combines task management, AI-powered exam generation, and file organization to help you stay on top of your CPA and Bar exam preparations.

 ## ✨ Features

+### 🤖 AI-Powered Exam Generation
+- **Philippine Context**: Specialized in Philippine Financial Reporting Standards (PFRS) and Philippine Laws (Civil, Taxation, Commercial, etc.)
+- **Smart Exam Creation**: Generate exams from uploaded study materials using Google Gemini AI
+- **Multiple Question Types**: Support for multiple choice, identification, and true/false questions
+- **Exam Attempts**: Take exams multiple times and track your progress
+- **Performance Tracking**: View scores and review answers with detailed explanations

 ### 📋 Task Management